Furniture Glossary®

 Bar Stool:

-A tall stool that is intended to be used alongside counter height tables, bars, and kitchen islands.
+A bar stool is a tall dining stool that is intended to be used alongside counter height tables, bars, and kitchen islands.
 The seats of standard counter height bar stools are usually 22” - 26” tall, and this is so that they can fit comfortably beneath standard height countertops, which are 36” tall.
-Many bar stools are also available in “bar height” sizes, which means their seats are about 27” - 33” tall so that they can fit comfortably beneath 42” bars.
+Many bar stools are also available in “bar height” sizes, which means their seats are about 27” - 33” tall so that they can fit comfortably beneath 42” bar tops.

 Dining Bench: